Egorpr0/abserver_arduino/README.md

 ## API

 Commands are sent over serial port at `115200` baud rate.
-You can change baud rate by your preference, but `115200` is the fastest baud rate with 30cm cable that is stable, and is not slow enough to be noticable.
+You can change baud rate by your preference, but `115200` is the fastest baud rate with 30cm cable that is stable, and is not slow enough to be noticeable.

 - :new_moon: - not implemented, but planned
 - :first_quarter_moon: - implemented, but not finnilized and tested